Trgrf/RegexTutorial/README.md

 - [Credits](#credits)
 - [License](#license)
 ## Installation
-There is no installation as this project is to explain the logic behind a regex.
+There is no installation as this project is to explain the logic behind a regex expression.
 ## Usage
-To learn exactly what each field within the email matching regex means.
+To learn exactly what each field within the email matching regex expression means.
 ## License

 undefined